top of page

 1 teaspoon black pepper

-Cut thawed fish into 2” x 3” thick pieces.
-You can slice horizontal-wise as well as length-wise.
+2 Cut thawed fish into 2” x 3” thick pieces, slicing horizontally or lengthwise.

-Soak halibut pieces in wash for 3 – 6 hours (depending on your schedule) in the fridge.
+4 Soak wild Alaskan halibut fillets in the wash for 3 – 6 hours (adjust based on your schedule) in the fridge.

-Make a mix of flour + crushed Club or Ritz crackers in a large bowl.
-Mix ratio: 2/3 all-purpose flour and 1/3 crushed crackers.
-Tip to crush crackers: put in bag and use rolling pin.
+5 Create a mix of flour + crushed Club or Ritz crackers in a large bowl (2/3 all-purpose flour and 1/3 crushed crackers).
+Tip: Put crackers in a bag and use a rolling pin to crush.

-Add lemon pepper, black pepper and granulated garlic to the flour/cracker mix.
+6 Add lemon pepper, black pepper, and granulated garlic to the flour/cracker mix.

-After it’s done soaking, dip the halibut into the flour mix.
-Coat on both sides.
-Set aside on plate.
+7 After soaking, dip the halibut fillets into the flour mix, coating both sides.
+Set aside on a plate.

-Heat ¾ inch deep of vegetable oil in a pan.
-Oil will probably be 300 degrees or whatever.*
+8 Heat ¾ inch of vegetable oil in a pan until it reaches around 300 degrees.

-Remove from frying pan and place onto plate with paper towel to absorb the oil.
-Keep doing it until all halibut is cooked.
+10 Remove from the frying pan and place on a plate with paper towels to absorb excess oil.
+Repeat for all halibut pieces.

 In Captain Pip's Cordova, AK kitchen ready to feast on wild Alaskan Prince William Sound halibut.